adrienbey777/STM32F4BareMetal/Readme.md

 **How it works:**
 - The user button is configured as an input and managed with software debounce to avoid false triggers.
-- The UART is initialized to allow sending messages when the button is pressed.
+- The UART is initialized to allow sending messages when the button is pressed and released.
 - Reading the button state triggers the  Green LED to provide immediate visual feedback.
 - The program runs in an infinite loop to continuously monitor the button and update the LED in real time.